pinztrek/mesher/docs/ga_regions.md

 # Georgia Meshcore Region Information

+Deploying regions on GA repeaters is a necessary next step to keep meshcore reliable.

+Repeater ops need to plan to implement per this document.

+Users (*companion nodes*) may want to become familiar, but no immediate action needed till late 2026.

 ## Design Objectives
 ### Focus on traffic management
    - Core issue is to manage flooding leakage that is creating issues with adjacent